Cajun chicken over a bed of pasta with a creamy sauce is close to the delicious recipe at Chili’s restaurant that you can enjoy from home!

-Since I hadn’t ever eaten the meal before, I had no clue what was in it, so I had to search online for other copycat recipes and make it our own from there.
-Once it was done, I enjoyed this meal and will be making it again for sure.
+Since I hadn’t ever eaten the meal before, I had no clue what was in it.
+I had to search online for other copycat recipes and make it our own from there.
+Even with the spices, I enjoyed this meal and will be making it again for sure.
 I don’t know if I’ll ever order it out since I can’t control the spiciness, but I’ll make my own.

-I was pleasantly surprised at how creamy the sauce is since the name, Cajun Chicken Pasta, doesn’t really tell you anything about the sauce.
+I was pleasantly surprised at how creamy the sauce is.
+The name, Cajun Chicken Pasta, doesn’t really tell you anything about the sauce.
 I made this with half-and-half but may try it with heavy cream next time to give even more texture to the dish.
 Overall, though, this was delicious on the first try!

 Add two more tablespoons of butter to the pan and let it melt.
 Then add the half-and-half, garlic powder, salt, and pepper.

 Whisk the sauce together then add about 1/3 cup of the parmesan cheese and heat until the cheese has fully melted and the sauce is bubbly.

 Toss the cooked pasta noodles with the sauce along with the diced tomatoes.

 Divide the pasta and tomatoes among the serving plates.
 Slice the chicken and add that to the top of the pasta then garnish with parmesan cheese, and parsley.